-What is Lynparza® ? (olaparib)
+What is Lynparza® (olaparib)?

-What is the active ingredient in Lynparza?
+What are the ingredients in Lynparza?

 How does olaparib work?

-- Decreased appetite
+- Loss of appetite

 - Shortness of breath